A Machine Learning Benchmarking Framework for Lipid Nanoparticle Transfection Efficiency Prediction: Discussion

+The present study introduces a robust benchmarking framework for predicting transfection efficiency from ionizable lipid structures.
+The proposed framework enables systematic evaluation of the predictive performance of diverse ML models on a given dataset, emphasizing the critical roles of feature selection, model architecture, and evaluation strategy when selecting appropriate baselines for reliable LNP transfection prediction.

-While AGILE is currently regarded as the state-of-the-art regression model for LNP transfection prediction, its predictive accuracy remains suboptimal.
-To develop a more robust framework, we systematically evaluated three distinct feature sets: Morgan fingerprints, Expert RDKit-derived molecular descriptors, and Grover embeddings, a graph-based representation leveraging transformers.
-These feature representations were used to train Multi-Layer Perceptron (MLP)—a deep learning model capable of capturing complex molecular relationships—and Support Vector Regression (SVR)—a traditional ML approach that employs kernel functions for nonlinear modeling.
-Their performance was then compared with AGILE, a GNN model specifically designed for this dataset.
-Our findings indicate that Morgan fingerprints, either alone or in combination with Expert descriptors, consistently yielded the highest predictive performance, highlighting the effectiveness of explicit molecular substructure encoding in LNP transfection prediction.
+This framework supports benchmarking across three distinct feature representations: Morgan fingerprints, Expert RDKit-derived molecular descriptors, and Grover embeddings, a graph-based representation learned with transformer architectures.
+These representations were used to train two representative model architectures: a multi-layer perceptron (MLP), a deep learning model capable of capturing complex molecular relationships, and a support vector regression (SVR), a traditional ML approach that uses kernel functions for nonlinear modeling.

+The proposed framework also enables benchmarking across multiple classes of ML models, spanning traditional models, feedforward neural networks, and transformer-based deep learning architectures, using Morgan fingerprints alone or combined with Expert descriptors as the feature set.
+In addition, it incorporates state-of-the-art GNN and graph-transformer models to provide a comprehensive comparison.
+A wide range of evaluation metrics, including regression accuracy, relative-error distributions, and ranking-based assessments, are integrated into the framework to support rigorous benchmarking.